InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/innersource-license.md

 ## Known Instances

 DB Systel created their own InnerSource License, see [DB Inner Source License][db-inner-source-license].
-They used the [EUPL][eupl], as that offered an open-source-like starting point, and then worked out the constraints and additional rules required in their specific organizational context.
+They used the [EUPL][eupl], as that offered an open source-like starting point, and then worked out the constraints and additional rules required in their specific organizational context.

 The first legal entities (companies) within the DB AG are using their InnerSource License.